Thandeka-debug/SmartBin-Campus-Rewards/class-diagram.md

-# Class Diagram - Assignment 9
+# Class Diagram - SmartBin System (Updated with Repository Pattern)

 ## Overview

-This document contains the UML class diagram for the SmartBin system using Mermaid.js syntax.
-The diagram includes 7 classes with their attributes, methods, relationships, and multiplicities.
+This document contains the UML class diagram for the SmartBin system including the domain classes (Assignment 9) and the new repository layer (Assignment 11).

 ---